Counting calories to drop pounds or build muscle?

 - Use a calculator to determine your Total Daily Energy Expenditure (TDEE) and your energy needs, or

-- Use the Mifflin-St. Jeor equation to figure out your recommended caloric intake.
+- Use the Mifflin-St. Jeor equation to figure out your recommended daily caloric intake.

 The Mifflin-St. Jeor equation requires you to plug your data into the following formula: